 If you have tested positive for COVID-19, you should isolate and wear a well-fitted mask for 10 days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask.

 Mask requirements or recommendations may change based on community transmission levels.
 The US Centers for Disease Control and Prevention recommendations are based on the county’s case rate which determines the Level of Community Transmission.

 Face masks are required in some health care facilities and on public transportation.

 What are the reasons to wear face masks and face coverings?

 Face masks block the spread of larger respiratory droplets and reduce the potential spread of COVID-19.
-By wearing a face covering, you will help to keep people healthy and safe, enable businesses to stay open and allow schools to reopen sooner.
+By wearing a face covering, you will help to keep people healthy and safe and enable businesses and schools to stay open.

 What is an appropriate face covering?

 face covering must fully cover, without gaps, a person’s nose, mouth and chin and be secured to the person’s head.
 A KN95, N95 or surgical mask will provide the best protection from COVID-19 and its variants.
 If you must wear a cloth mask, it should have two or more layers and contain a filter.
 Gaiters are not recommended because they do not fit snugly around the face.
 A face shield worn alone does not completely cover the nose and mouth, and it does not qualify as a face covering.
 Masks with valves are also ineffective at preventing the spread of COVID-19.

 Clean your hands before you put on the face covering and after you take it off.
 Masks should be removed carefully, without touching the outside surface.